Le0wl/ada-datastory-website/datastory.md

 These metrics are all correlated to views because in order to interact with the video one has to click on it which qualifies as a view.
 Therefore in order to have more meaningfull data these metrics were normalized by the views of the video.

+Having defined our video features and response metrics, we were now ready to relate them together.
+Our first simple approach was to calculate the pearsonr correlation coefficient between these variables.
+The PearsonR coefficient is an indicator of linear correlation, and therefore can reveal such linear relationships between our variables.
+We also computed the p-value corresponding to the null hypothesis that a random sample would give an equally strong correlation.

+Next, we ploted the correlation between the features and metrics in order to find a way to link them together.
+We grouped them differently in order to observe the difference between events, event types, regions.
+The plots below show the results of the correlations along with p-values to indicate how significant the results are (note that for entries where the variance of the sample was zero, we mapped the correlation coefficient to zero, and the p-value to 1).

 [insert correlation plot form samuel here]
 <iframe src="assets\plots\correlation_matrix_event_types.html" width="100%" height="600" style="border:none;"></iframe>
 <iframe src="assets\plots\correlation_matrix_events.html" width="100%" height="600" style="border:none;"></iframe>